edgeimpulse/aws_workshop/6_CustomComponentDeployment/CustomComponentDeployment.md

 > **_NOTE:_**
 >When performing the deployment, its quite common to, when selecting one of our newly created custom components, to then "Customize" that component by selecting it for "Customization" and entering a new JSON structure (same structure as what's found in the component's associated YAML file for the default configuration) that can be adjusted for a specific deployment (i.e. perhaps your want to change the DeviceName for this particular deployment or specify "gst_args" for a specific edge device(s) camera, etc...).
 This highlights the power and utility of the component and its deployment mechanism in AWS IoT Greengrass.

+> **_NOTE:_**
+> The component deployment may take awhile depending on network speed/etc... the reason for this is that all of the require prerequisites to run the Edge Impulse "Runner" service have to be downloaded, setup, and installed.
+>
+> Back on the edge device via SSH, you can "tail" two different files to watch the progress of the installation/setup as well as the component operation (as root):
+>
+> 		% sudo su -
+> 		# tail -f /greengrass/v2/logs/EdgeImpulseLinuxRunnerServiceComponent.log
+> 		# tail -f /tmp/ei*log
+>
+> The first "tail" will log all of the installation activity during the component setup.
+The second "tail" (wildcarded) will be the log file of the "running" component.
+You can actually watch the Edge Impulse "Runner" output in that file if you wish.
+>
+> Both files are critical for debugging any potential issues with the deployment and/or component configuration.

 Now that our custom component has been deployed, the component will install Edge Impulse's "Runner" runtime that will then, in turn, pull down and invoke our Edge Impulse's current Impulse (i.e. model...).
 We will next check that our model is running on our edge device!